Product Feature: Going Beyond Records Storage

 Pathfinder RMS allows agencies to tailor workflows to their specific needs, enabling them to change field label names, add fields per section, and configure processes for optimal efficiency.
 Each user who logs in to the application can define their own dashboard with widgets to maximize productivity.
 Users can also create automatic alerts and notices related to people, organizations, vehicles, and more.
 If an alert has been placed, the individual searching within the RMS will be updated with specific data on the subject.

-“We believe the public safety market is eager for an innovative, forward-thinking approach to the traditional RMS, provided by a reliable and proudly independent company that prioritizes its customers’ success,” said Ryker.
+“We believe the public safety market is eager for an innovative, forward-thinking approach to the traditional RMS, provided by a reliable and proudly independent company that prioritizes its customers’ success,” said Riker.
 This ideology has influenced CODY to integrate various analytics capabilities into Pathfinder RMS as well.

 The solution is compliant with state and federal National Incident-Based Reporting Standards programs and conforms to Criminal Justice Information Services standards, prioritizing data security and confidentiality to safeguard sensitive information from unauthorized access.